 BestofNJ: We have a ton of aspiring writers in this state.
 Do you have any advice for them?

 HC: One is simple, and that is you have to write.
-You can’t just talk about writing; you can’t just outline; you can’t just create characters and story ideas; you have to actually write.
+You can’t just talk about writing; and you can’t just outline; you can’t just create characters and story ideas; you have to actually write.
 And you have to write every day, if you can.
 Writers write — that’s what they do.
 And then they write again.
-And that’s the number one piece of advice that I give people, is to write.
+That’s the number one piece of advice that I give people, is to write.
 And the second piece of advice I give people is to try to ignore everything else.
-Don’t worry about sales; don’t worry about how it’s doing; don’t worry about what people are saying.
+Don’t worry about sales; or worry about how it’s doing; don’t worry about what people are saying.
 Just start writing the next one.
 Anything I can do that frees me up to write is good, and everything that stops me from writing is bad.

 BestofNJ: You published your first novel, “Play Dead,” in 1990.
 Now, “Fool Me Once” is your 28th novel.
 Tell us a little bit about this novel.
 How would you describe “Fool Me Once” to someone who hasn’t read any of your previous novels before?

 HC: It starts off with a nanny-cam.
 A lot of people nowadays, they leave for work and they’re a little nervous about what’s going on with the babysitter.
 So, Maya [the main character] sets up a secret nanny-cam in a digital frame.
 She was mostly nervous because several weeks earlier, her husband had been murdered.
 So one day she comes home and she looks at the pictures on the nanny-cam, and all of a sudden, she’s shocked to see that her husband is playing with her child in one of the pictures.
 How could that be?
 He’s dead, he was murdered.
 And the story goes from there.
 And she tries to uncover the truth about is he alive, is he dead?
 That’s sort of when the novel explodes in a hundred different directions.

 BestofNJ: What was the inspiration behind the novel?